MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Known Folder Move (KFM)

+Known Folder Move (KFM) allows you to automatically backup/redirect your Windows client's Desktops, Documents, and Pictures folders to OneDrive for Business.

 ## <a name="L"></a>L
 ## <a name="M"></a>M

 ### Modern SharePoint

+Modern SharePoint refers to the user interface (UI) that has been avaialble in SharePooint Online to larger and larger degrees starting in about 2016.
+Some aspects of the modern UI are also available in SharePoint 2019 (on premises).

+Modern SharePoint does not use many of the underpinnings of classic SharePoint, such as master pages and page layouts.
+It is built using more current Web development tools and practices.

 ## <a name="N"></a>N
 ## <a name="O"></a>O

+### On premises

+On premises refers to running servers yourself, whether they are in your physicaly building, a data center where you rent space, or at a hosting comnpany that runs server specifically for you.

 ## <a name="P"></a>P
 ## <a name="Q"></a>Q
 ## <a name="R"></a>R